 We are family (I’ve got all my sisters with me?
 Come on… you know you heard it in your head too)

 A family dental practice is just what it sounds like – a practice that will treat your whole family.
-Whether that includes a toddling two year old, a tenacious twenty-something, or toothless Ted, your husband’s eighty-eight year old father.
+Whether that includes a toddling two year old, a tenacious twenty-something, or toothless Ted, your husband’s ninety-six year old father.
 But to us, being a family practice means more.

 For us, being a family practice means we’re run by a family.
 Drs.
 Dana and Vicki, a husband and wife, and me, their daughter.
 Our IT guy is my brother/one of Dr. Dana and Vicki’s sons.
 And their other son, well, he’s not involved in running the office, but he still gets a piece of the family practice pie for putting up with endless hours of tooth talk during family get-togethers.

 Beyond being a fun fact about our office, our providers being family has many benefits for our patients.
 For example, our doctors are always in communication with each other both in and away from the office.
 That means if you see me for a toothache but are a regular patient of either Dana or Vicki, they’ll flag me down ahead of time and let me know if they have any concerns regarding your dental health.
 And after the visit, they get a thorough run-down from me.
 We’ll discuss what I found and recommended so when you return to their care your treatment can proceed seamlessly.
 Furthermore, being raised by my parents, they passed on their values of attention to detail, never thinking that OK is ‘good enough’, and preferring conservative, non-aggressive treatment planning.
 So if you’re one of the many loyal patients my parents care for, you can feel safe seeing me when they’re gone because they taught me to treat as they treat.